-- 5.28 Claims for payments on account may be made for cases under the PFLRS in the usual way under the Specification at Paragraphs 6.1920 onwards.
+- 5.28 Claims for payments on account may be made for cases under the PFLRS or CPGFS in the usual way under the Specification at Paragraphs 6.19 onwards.
 Under these provisions when a legal aid certificate is issued, an application for the first payment on account may be made 3 months after the issue of the legal aid certificate.
 No more than two applications for payment on account on a legal aid certificate may be made in any 12 month period regardless of the number of proceedings on the legal aid certificate.
 The claim is made by completing a CIV POA1. - 5.29 Where an application for a payment on account relates to a Standard Fee then the application may not be for more than 75% of the Standard Fee unless sufficient costs have already been incurred to escape the fee.
 Similarly claims may also include the work which is carried out under the FAS but any claim for payment on account may not exceed 75% of the Standard Fee and any bolt-on.
-Disbursements may be claimed at 100%. - 5.30 General provisions for final assessment and payment are contained at paragraphs 6.312 to 6.356 of the Specification and in the earlier parts of this guidance.
+Disbursements may be claimed at 100%. - 5.29A During the period 1 August 2020 to 31 Julyl 2021 applications for payment on account in relation to work set out at paragraph 5.29 in relation to the Standard Fee under the PFLRS or CPGFS may not exceed 80%.
+Claims for payment on account under FAS can be claimed up to 100% of the Standard Fee and any bolt-on. - 5.30 General provisions for final assessment and payment are contained at paragraphs 6.31to 6.35 of the Specification and in the earlier parts of this guidance.
 Subject to these provisions payment may be claimed when a particular aspect of the case concludes even if the legal aid certificate is continuing for other aspects.
 For example, if the domestic abuse proceedings have been completed but the finance aspects are still ongoing a claim can be made for the domestic abuse element of the case.
 Such claims are made on a form CIV CLAIM 1A and on that form the provider will be required to state that they have not claimed any payment previously on account for work within that Standard Fee.
 If the provider is unable to do this, then any payment on account already made under the legal aid certificate may be recouped from the Standard Fee claimed.